garybgenett/gary-os/README.md

 Key features:

-  * Optimized source-based Funtoo system with [GNU] toolchain
+  * Optimized source-based Gentoo system with [GNU] toolchain
   * Fast in-memory filesystem does not require a physical device
   * Can be booted from anywhere a [Linux Kernel] can
   * Upgrades are as simple as replacing the file